 Hierarchical organization outside nature

-Another development that was generated by the Patriarchal Shift has been the creation of hierarchal organizations, which are ruled from without, top-down, by the principle of power over.
-Because by going through this shift we have put ourselves outside the natural world: thereby we reduced it to mere matter, to a collection of objects, and made the (legal) idea of landownership possible.
+Another development that was generated by the Patriarchal Shift has been the creation of hierarchical organizations, which are ruled from without, top-down, by the principle of power over.
+By going through this shift we have put ourselves outside the natural world; we have reduced it to mere matter, to a collection of objects, and made the (legal) idea of landownership possible.
 Landowners could reduce their land a resource that they could exploit for their own benefit and, as we all know, have done so on a large scale, resulting in today’s ecological crisis and problems of climate change.
 The creation of hierarchical organizations, the principle of power over, and the idea of landownership also gave rise to the forming of nation states, which in time grew larger and larger until they expanded to the size of empires.
 They were driven from the very start by the ongoing urge of expansion and conquest.
-They were driven by abstract ideas of the Fatherland, and it is obvious that the concrete Motherland, the surrounding landscape in which we are all embedded, the ground under our feet, has suffered tremendously by this approach.
-Although some populist political leaders today still continue to dream of their Fatherland and of expanding its power, fortunately more and more people realize that we can never deal properly with the current crisis through principle of the top-down and power – as it actually has created the problem in the first place and is very much part of the problem.
+They were driven by abstract ideas of the Fatherland, and it is obvious that the concrete Motherland, the surrounding landscape in which we are all embedded – the ground under our feet and the sky above us -, has suffered tremendously by this approach.
+Although some populist political leaders today still continue to dream of their Fatherland and of expanding its power, fortunately more and more people realize that we can never deal properly with the current crisis through principle of the top-down and power over – as it actually has created the problem in the first place and is very much part of the problem.

 The Great Turning